-As the industry standard in digital sculpting, ZBrush's toolset is flexible enough to allow it's users to choose a workflow that suits them best.
+As the industry standard in digital sculpting, ZBrush boasts a toolset flexible enough to allow it's users to choose a 3D art workflow that suits them best.
 With so many options available it can be easy to miss less used or older features that might be perfect for a particular situation.

 What follows are 10 things that you may or may not have known about ZBrush, mostly aimed at beginner and intermediate users - but there might be the odd one that is useful to seasoned users depending on your workflow of choice.